TrainWeb.org Facebook Page

 In 2020, the Halton County Radial Railway acquired CLRV #4040 as a source of spare parts.
 The car is presently parked in the museums yard #2.
 I visited #4040 in 2021.

 The Halton County Radial Railway Museum also acquired CLRV #4053 also as a source of spare parts in 2020.
-Presently the car is stored in Barn #1 and is inaccessible to visitors so here’s a photo of the car in service until things change.
+I first visited #4053 in 2024 as it had previously been stored in Barn #1 which was inaccessible to museum visitors.

 CLRV #4068 is owned by the Seashore Trolley Museum in Maine.
-Presently it is being held at the Halton County Radial Railway Museum until Seashore is able to bring the car to their location.
-It is expected to go to Maine in 2023. #4068 was one of the six CLRVs running on the last day of CLRV service in Toronto.
+Presently it is being held at the Halton County Radial Railway Museum until Seashore is able to bring the car to their location. #4068 was moved to Maine in 2023. #4068 was one of the six CLRVs running on the last day of CLRV service in Toronto.

 Seashore acquired CLRVs because in the early 1980s three CLRVs were loaned to Boston for a trial alongside the unreliable Boeing LRVs.
 However #4068 is not one of those cars.
 Ironically, it would have been more appropriate for the car to go to the Illinois Railway Museum because IRM is close to Kenosha.
 In 1996, the car was used to tow PCC #4615 to Wychwood carhouse for storage. #4615 of course operates in Kenosha.